-Effective immediately, any nurse who has traveled recently must report to the agency the location they traveled.
-Accucare Nursing will be notifying your patient’s family of any such travel.
-It will be the sole discretion of the individual family to decide if you may return to their home immediately, or whether they will ask for a clearance period.
-If you are exhibiting any symptoms of sickness or have been exposed to anyone who has traveled, we ask that you inform the office immediately.
+Any nurse who has traveled recently must report to the agency the location they traveled.
+Accucare Nursing will be notifying patient’s family of any such travel.
+For instances of domestic travel, it will be the sole discretion of the individual family to decide if a nurse may return to their home immediately, or whether they will ask for a clearance period.
+International or high-risk travel including cruises will require a 2 week clearance period post-travel.
+If a nurse is exhibiting any symptoms of sickness or have been exposed to anyone who has traveled, we require that they inform the office immediately.

 Weare encouraging all of our nurses to wear masks at the bedside.
 Accucare Nursing has been closely monitoring the recent outbreak of Novel Corona (COVID-19) virus.
 It’s likely that at some point, the widespread transmission of COVID-19 in the United States will occur.
 At that time, we may require that masks be worn.
 Please remember, although we are only encouraging the wearing of masks currently, your patient’s family has the right to insist that you wear one.
 If you need masks, please let us know as soon as possible so that we may accommodate you.